-at its most basic, is an anti-violence campaign.
-As a multi-state network of sex workers and advocates, we address locally and nationally the violence that sex workers experience because of their criminal in one of the most prominently violent societies today, sex workers in America experience this phenomenon pointedly in the context of their criminal status.
+at its most basic, is a harm reduction campaign.
+As a multi-state network of sex workers and advocates, we address local and national violence that sex workers experience because of social stigma. in one of the most prominently violent societies today, sex workers in America experience this phenomenon pointedly in the context of their stigma and criminal status.
 Yet, sex workers are seldom afforded protection or recourse from violent acts committed against them because of the precarious, often graft-ridden relationship between sex work and law enforcement.
-Society tolerates violence against sex workers because of the stigma and myths that surround prostitution.
-Only until these falsehoods are corrected and sex workers are legitimized will we be able to effectively prevent and minimize the structural the structural and occupational challenges of sex work.
+Society tolerates violence against sex workers because of the stigma and myths that surround the sex industry.
+Only until these falsehoods are corrected and sex workers are legitimized will we be able to effectively prevent and minimize the structural and occupational challenges of sex work.